junxit/us-congress-bills-112/metadata.md

 - 2011-07-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 117.
 - 2011-08-02 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5283; text as passed Senate: CR S5283)
 - 2011-08-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5283; text as passed Senate: CR S5283)
+- 2011-08-03 — Message on Senate action sent to the House.
+- 2011-08-05 — Received in the House.
+- 2011-08-05 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-08-05 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.